-Spring vegetables are a beautiful and healthy addition to gluten free grilled toast!
-Spring vegetables salad open faced sandwiches feature chargrilled gluten free sourdough topped with herbed cream cheese, garlicky baked kale, spring vegetables, with creamy spring onion dressing drizzled on top.
+Open faced sandwiches made with spring vegetables are a beautiful and healthy addition to your summer lunch!
+These gluten free sandwiches feature chargrilled gluten free sourdough topped with herbed cream cheese, garlicky baked kale, spring vegetables, with creamy spring onion dressing drizzled on top.
 Dairy Free option.

 Don’t hate me, but today, in Utah, it’s going to be 60F.
 Which actually feels like 70F.
 I know, most of you have snow on your porches and are coveting a big bowl of chili.
 I do not envy you.
 Well, maybe the chili part.
 Make it this chili and I’m so there!

 Anywayzzzz….
 Let’s talk Spring and how these open faced sandwiches came about.
 Mmm k?